 Session Discovery

 From SDK 0.3.0 the SDK wraps the runtime's ListSessions and WatchSessions RPCs.
-Together they let orchestrators and supervisor agents enumerate active sessions and react to CREATED / RESOLVED / EXPIRED lifecycle events without polling GetSession.
+Together they let orchestrators and supervisor agents enumerate active sessions and react to lifecycle events (CREATED / RESOLVED / EXPIRED, plus CANCELLED / SUSPENDED / RESUMED since SDK 0.4.0) without polling GetSession.

 For the underlying RPC contracts (request/response shapes, scoping rules), see Runtime API § Discovery and § Streaming Watches.